Baggage How much luggage can I bring?

 - Any medication (in your carry-on)

-- Gear for adventuring, catching fish or exploring the ocean
+- Gear for adventuring, catching fish or surfing

 Swim fins and snorkel masks are available for hire from The Visitor Centre, open Monday – Saturday.